julia-actions/julia-downgrade-compat/README.md

     # (not strict) or 'v0' (strict for "0.*.*" and not strict otherwise).
     # Default: 'v0'
     strict: ''

+    # Comma-separated list of Julia projects to modify.
+The Project.toml files in all of
+    # these directories will be modified.
+    # Example: ., test, docs
+    # Default: .
+    projects: ''
 ```

 ## Example